aDraganis/Web-Scraper/README.md

-I'm still working on this project.
+Project is still in progress.
 Thus this repository will be updated regularly!

 # Web-Scraping/Email-Automation
 Sends email every time website uploads new announcements.